Terms & Conditions of Sale and Service

 13.2 Warranties

-- i.
-Highgate Healthcare warrants that the Goods, when delivered, will conform to the description in the Quotation and any Standard Specification (if applicable).
+(a) Highgate Healthcare warrants that, subject to clause 13.2(b), the Goods when delivered will substantially correspond with the description in the Quotation and any applicable Standard Specification.

-- ii.
-Except as expressly stated in the Quotation or other written document, all other warranties, conditions, or guarantees (whether statutory, express, or implied) are excluded to the fullest extent permitted by law.
+(c) Except as expressly stated in this Agreement, all other warranties, conditions or guarantees (whether statutory, express or implied) are excluded to the fullest extent permitted by law.

 13.3 To the extent permitted by law, Highgate Healthcare’s liability in relation to Goods or Services is limited, at its option, to: